 - Any student who has a problem or complaint concerning his/her training or any other matter should take it up with his or her immediate supervisor or instructor within three (3) business days of the occurrence. - 2.
 If the problem or complaint is not satisfactorily resolved by the immediate supervisor or instructor within three (3) business days after the matter is presented to him or her, the instructor will arrange for the student to talk with the Training Coordinator/ Clinical Supervisor who, in turn, will listen to the suggestion or complaint and attempt to work out a satisfactory solution. - 3.
-If the matter is not satisfactorily settled by the Training Coordinator/Clinical Supervisor within three (3) business days after the matter is presented to him/her, the student may obtain an appointment with the Program Director, who will look into the matter and resolve it in a fair and equitable manner within three (3) business days.
-If the dispute continues, the decision will be given to the Executive Faculty Committee for disposition according to the Due Process and Appeals mechanism.
+If the matter is not satisfactorily settled by the Training Coordinator/Clinical Supervisor within three (3) business days after the matter is presented to him/her, the student may obtain an appointment with the Program Manager, who will look into the matter and resolve it in a fair and equitable manner within three (3) business days. - 4.
+If the dispute continues, the decision will be given to the Executive Faculty Committee for disposition according to the Due Process and Appeals mechanism. - 5.
+If a dispute continues, the decision will be submitted to the Executive Vice President, for final disposition within three (3) business days.
+The decision of this individual will be final.